alopezrivera/OneNoteExporter/README.md

-# OneUp
+# OneWayOut (`owo`)

 Transform all your OneNote notes into Emacs Org Mode, or any other [Pandoc-supported markup](https://pandoc.org/), using the OneNote Object Model and Pandoc.
-Say farewell to OneNote or backup your note collection in plain text, [tailored to you](#introduction).
+Say farewell to OneNote or back up your notes, in plain text [tailored for you](#introduction).

-**OneUp** is built on the foundation of [ConvertOneNote2Markdown](https://github.com/theohbrothers/ConvertOneNote2Markdown).
+**owo** is built on the foundation of [ConvertOneNote2Markdown](https://github.com/theohbrothers/ConvertOneNote2Markdown), by

 * [SjoerdV](https://github.com/SjoerdV)
 * [nixsee](https://github.com/nixsee/)